Astram (film): Plot

 Another flashback by Siddharth to Karim (Rahul Dev) shows why he was MIA for four years and spent that time doing IPS and became an ACP... his father had his neck broken is in bad health; as a result, his sister-in-law is a widow because her husband was murdered, and his uncle has sacrificed everything in his life to help the family cope with their troubles.
 All these troubles came to happen because the Police were working with the criminal and immediately intimated that a witness (Siddharth's father played by Sarath Babu) had come forward to identify and testify against him.
 The criminal and his gang went after Siddharth's father and, in the process, killed Siddharth's brother.

 Back to the present, the task force uses the information in the dead criminal's cell phone that they captured to find when and where the next consignment of illegal weapons will come through and stake out the place in the hopes of capturing it and the criminal smugglers.
 They find that Pulla Rao is one of the smugglers, and shortly after he appears, a lorry containing a large shipment of illegal firearms shows and the bags of mirchi are offloaded onto various jeeps for further distribution.
 While trying to apprehend Pulla Rao, a shootout ensues.
 Karim arrives to help out, but Pulla Rao and his goons get away, and Siddharth breaks his leg.

 Back in Rameswaram, the leader of the smuggling ring gets a phone call reporting that their entire shipment was seized, but Pulla Rao and Sardar managed to avoid capture.
-It is then revealed that the ring leader is none other than Khadar Vali, aka KV (Jackie Shroff), who is now under pressure from his clients not just for more weapons that they have paid for but also for ammunition that is running low (ammunition was also seized), and what use is a gun without ammunition?
-It would be nothing more than an expensive and very clumsy club.
-The smuggling ring tries to buy off (bribe) Siddharth, and if he doesn't take the bribe and stay out of their business, then they will kill him.
+It is then revealed that the ring leader is none other than Khadar Vali, aka KV (Jackie Shroff), who is now under pressure from his clients not just for more weapons that they have paid for but also for ammunition that is running low (ammunition was also seized).
+They also try to bribe Siddharth, and if he doesn't take the bribe and stay out of their business, then they will kill him.
 After fighting off the smuggler, Siddharth uses Karim's help to navigate a facial construction software to create an image of his attacker and distribute that to all police stations to see if they can get an ID on the culprit.